ChesterHuynh/tetrisAI/README.md

 learning algorithm that uses the general concept of providing the agent rewards when it achieves what we want it to achieve and punishments otherwise.

+For the sake of keeping the animation short, here is the gameplay footage of roughly the first 50,000 points of the AI.

 ![Demo - First 10000 points](./demo.gif)

 ### Interactive Version